 - Advisor.
 The advisor who sold you the insurance product will be the first to check your insurability.

 - Application form.
 Filling out the form is another way.
-You are asked provide information honesty.
+You are asked to provide information honestly.
 Doing otherwise, such not being truthful or not giving out requested information, might render the contract void.

 - Medical examiner.
 At times, you might be asked to undergo some tests by a medical examiner appointed by the insurance company.